The Bridge Equation

 The Packing Fraction

-Define the packing fraction as the ratio of the SC2 coherence volume to the close-packed volume:
+Define the packing fraction as the number of dc1 wavefunctions that fit into the SC2 lattice cell:

 \boxed{f = \frac{4\pi}{K\sqrt{2}} = 0.5666}